SiyiP/med-linked-blog-starter-md/10B Above the neck/Pathway Review HRR.md

 	3. note about the vestibulospinal tract - extensors would predominate
 5.  medial vestibular nuclei sends **bilateral projections ascending...
 	1. these fibers are **medial longitudinal fasciculus!!!
 MLF = ascending**
+		1. these are **just ventral + medial to the periaqueductal gray!!**
+		2. see this most clear in the isthmus
 	2. these will coordinate eye movements nystagmus

 ---